-Statistics compiled by Ned Davis Research back up Harding's assertion.
-Every time the market declines more than 10% (and "real" bear markets don't even officially begin until the decline is 20%), mutual funds experience net outflows of investor money.
-Fear is a stronger emotion than greed.
-Most bear markets last for months (the norm), or even years (both the 1929 and 1966 bear markets), and one can see how the torture of losing money week after week, month after month, would wear down even the most determined "buy and hold" investor.
-This is also why the next true "bear market" will demolish the "RoboAdvisor" industry as "buy and hold" once again reverts to "get me the #&%@ out!"
-But the average investor's pain threshold is a lot lower than that.
-The research shows that it doesn't matter if the bear market lasts less than 3 months (like the 1990 bear) or less than 3 days (like the 1987 bear).
-People will still sell out, usually at the very bottom, and almost always at a loss.
+"Fear is a stronger emotion than greed."

+Most bear markets last for months (the norm), or even years (both the 1929 and 1966 bear markets), and one can see how the torture of losing money week after week, month after month, would wear down even the most determined ?buy and hold?•investor.
+But the average investor?s pain threshold is a lot lower than that.
+The research shows that it doesn?t matter if the bear market lasts less than 3 months•(like the 1990 bear) or less than 3 days(like the 1987 bear).People will still sell out, usually at the very bottom, and almost always at a loss.
 So THAT is how it happens.
-And the only way to avoid it - is to avoid owning stocks during bear markets.
-If you try to ride them out, odds are you'll fail.
-And if you believe that we are in a "New Era," and that bear markets are a thing of the past, your next of kin will have my sympathies.
+And the only way to avoid it ? is to avoid owning stocks during bear markets.If you try to ride them out, odds are you?ll fail.
+And if you believe that we are in a?New Era, ?•and that bear markets are a thing of the past, your next of kin will have our sympathies.
+But you can do something about it.
+Just like any "detox" program, these are the steps to follow to becoming a better long-term investor.
 10-Step Process To Curing The Addiction

-STEP 1: Admitting there is a problem The first step in solving any problem is to realize that you have a "trading" problem.
-Be willing to take the steps necessary to remedy the situation STEP 2: You are where you are It doesn?t matter what your portfolio was in March of 2000, March of 2009 or last Friday.
-Your portfolio value is exactly what it is, rather it is realized or unrealized.
-The loss is already lost, and understanding that will help you come to grips with needing to make a change.
-Open those statements and look at them? shock therapy is usually effective in bringing about awareness.
-STEP 3: You are not a loser Most people have a tendency to believe that if they "sell a loser," then they are a "loser" by extension.
+STEP 1: Admitting there is a problem•

+The first step in solving any problem is to realize that you have a?trading?•problem.
+Be willing to take the steps necessary to remedy the situation

+STEP 2: You are where you are

+It doesn?t matter what your portfolio was in March of 2000, March of 2009, or last Friday.Your portfolio value is exactly what it is, rather it is realized or unrealized. •The loss is already lost, and understanding that will help you come to grips with needing to make a change.
+Open those statements and look at them ? shock therapy is usually effective in bringing about awareness.

+STEP 3:• You are not a loser

+Most people have a tendency to believe that if they?sell a loser,?•then they are alloser?• by extension.
 They try to ignore the situation, or hide the fact they lost money, which in turn causes more mistakes.
 This only exacerbates the entire problem until they then try to assign blame to anyone and anything else.

 You are not a loser.
 You made an investment mistake.
-You lost money.
+You lost money.• It has happened to every person that has ever invested in the stock market, and there are many others who lost more than you.

+STEP 4:• Accept responsibility

-It has happened to every person that has ever invested in the stock market, and there are many others who lost more than you.
-Anyone, and I do mean anyone, who tells you that they have never lost money in the markets, is a liar!STEP 4: Accept responsibility In order to begin the repair process, you must accept responsibility for your situation.
-It is not the market's, current advisor's or money manager's fault.
-It is not the fault of Wall Street, nor is it the fault of the demon breed of corporate executives.
+In order to begin the repair process, you must accept responsibility for your situation.
+It is not the market?s fault.
+It is not your advisor?s or money manager?s fault, nor is it the fault of Wall Street.•